Nomophobia treatment

 The increasingly symbiotic relationship between humans and their handheld devices has given rise to a new psychological phenomenon known as nomophobia, or the fear of being without one’s mobile phone.
 This modern malady underscores the profound impact of technology on our lives, raising questions about how it alters not only our behavior but also our very brains.

-The term NOMOPHOBIA or NO MObile PHone PhoBIA is used to describe a psychological condition when people have a fear of being detached from mobile phone connectivity (being out of contact with a mobile phone, having no mobile networks, or having insufficient balance or battery).
-The term NOMOPHOBIA is constructed on definitions described in the DSM-IV, it has been labeled as a “phobia for particular/specific things”.
+NOMOPHOBIA or NO MObile PHONE PhoBIA describes a psychological condition when people fear being detached from mobile phone connectivity (being out of contact with a mobile phone, having no mobile networks, or having insufficient balance or battery).
+The term NOMOPHOBIA is constructed from definitions in the DSM-IV; it has been labeled as a “phobia for particular/specific things.

-It’s not officially recognized as a mental disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), but it is often used informally to describe the emotional and psychological distress that can result from being separated from one’s mobile device.
-While it’s not an officially recognized phobia, it can have a real impact on a person’s daily life and mental well-being.
+It’s not officially recognized as a mental disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Still, it is often used informally to describe the emotional and psychological distress that can result from being separated from one’s mobile device.
+While it’s not an officially recognized phobia, it can have a tangible impact on a person’s daily life and mental well-being.

 Common symptoms of nomophobia